 Privacy and natural light improve with height.
 In colonies where buildings are closely spaced, upper floors receive more direct sunlight, are less overlooked by neighbouring buildings, and have lower ambient noise from the street.
 The combination of better light, better privacy, and exclusive outdoor access creates a product that buyers in South Delhi's premium segment are willing to pay a material premium for — and that premium has been growing, not compressing.

 The view from a terrace floor in an established colony — over tree canopies, with no high-rises interrupting the sightline — is one of the things that cannot be replicated in Delhi's newer developments.
 It is finite, and the market prices it accordingly.
+The shift toward terrace floors is not a passing preference — it reflects a permanent recalibration of what serious buyers in South Delhi consider worth paying for.

 Grey Beard Real Estate